Dallas (1978 TV series) season 13: Notable guest stars

 Gayle Hunnicutt (Vanessa Beaumont) appears in three episodes, as does Barbara Stock (Liz Adams).
 Michael Wilding (Alex Barton) appears in a major story-arc, although he doesn't return for the final season.
 Leslie Bevis (Diana Farrington) also appears in a major arc, and returns in the final episode as a different character.
-Margaret Michaels, who played Pamela Barnes Ewing for a season 12 episode, returns as a different character, Jeanne O'Brien, for four episodes.
+Margaret Michaels, who played Pamela Barnes Ewing for a season 12 episode, returns as a different character, Jeanne O'Brien, in four episodes.
 Claude Earl Jones appears in two episodes as Duke Carlisle, a character who will return for the final season, recast with Clifton James in an "also starring" capacity.

 DVD release

 The thirteenth season of Dallas was released by Warner Bros.
 Home Video, on a Region 1 DVD box set of three double-sided DVDs, on April 13, 2010.
 Like the other DVD sets of the show's last five seasons, it does not include any extras, besides the 27 episodes.